 “Loving watching the action & having Simi join the Summer/Winter club,” she tweeted.

 Patmore didn’t receive it as he’s locked himself out of social media temporarily.

 “I haven’t had a chance to speak to her and I’ve been completely off social media altogether.
 That was my whole plan.
 I sent out an email to everyone to say, ‘I am here to do a job so I’m going to disconnect from the world to do what I have to do’,” he said.

 “I’ll go through all my messages later.

 And why stop there?
 Patmore turned 30 last August and will be 34 by the time the Beijing 2022 Paralympic Winter Games roll around.
-But in between will be two Para-snowboard World Championships (2019, 2021) and four World Cup seasons.
-It is a long time for a kid from Queensland to keep on the road.
+But in between will be two World Championships (2019 and 2021) and four World Cup seasons.

 “Nothing is stopping me; nothing at all.
 I could definitely head that way for sure,” he said.